7-Day Raw Food Diet – What To Eat, Benefits, And Side Effects

 Raw Food Diet – Foods To Eat And Avoid

 Basically, 70% of your food should be uncooked.
 If you can consume raw eggs and fish, go for it.
 But for safety concerns, it is best to avoid doing so.
-Here are a few recipes to show you how easy, quick, and nutritious raw foods are.
-Take a look.
+Here are a few recipes to show how easy these raw food preparation techniques are.
+So, check out the section below for numerous healthy recipes, from raw food breakfast ideas to quick salad bowls.

 Raw Food Diet Recipes